kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 Whisper, ever the quick study, steps forward.
 “What can I do?
 I have… some experience at sea,” she says humbly.

-Stonebeard appraises her lithely efficient frame.
+Stonebeard appraises her lithe, efficient frame.
 “Help Haldor with the rigging.
 Keep those sails tight.”

 Whisper nods and springs into action, her tabaxi agility well-suited to the task.
 The ropes hum under her deft hands as she climbs, earning an appreciative nod from Haldor.